 What are credit building credit cards?

 Credit cards for rebuilding credit are designed for people with little or no credit history or with an existing bad credit score, and who want to improve it.
-Your credit score is important as this helps lenders work out whether you’re a reliable borrower who can handle credit well.
+Your credit score is important as this helps lenders work out whether you’re a reliable borrower who can manage credit well.

-As a general rule, having a good credit score means you’ll be eligible for other loans and credit cards that come with a lower interest rate or offer additional perks, such as an interest-free period on repayments or cashback.
+As a general rule, having a good credit score means you’ll be eligible for loans and credit cards that come with a lower interest rate or offer additional perks, such as an interest-free period on repayments or cashback.

 Can these improve your credit rating?